 You’ll receive a handy information pack with all the child’s information, including what’s known about their past, so you can decide whether you want to be put forward.
 The local authority will consider all candidates and make the final decision.

 At Fostering People, we believe in the power of community.
 Helping foster children heal from their past and make positive strides towards their future can’t be done alone.

 That’s why over 20+ years, we’ve built strong, local networks of support for all of our foster parents to tap into, and have adopted a therapeutic approach to fostering.
 So many people choose us because we are there 24/7, we work alongside you and we do everything in our power to make sure we achieve the best outcomes for our children.

 A little more information

 Checks and references

-A fostering assessment is a very in-depth process which can feel quite intrusive (although many applicants feedback that they thoroughly enjoy the process!)
-The reasons for this are clear, as you are being assessed to care for the most vulnerable children in your own home.
-We need to know that you have realistic expectations of the role, are genuinely motivated and committed, and have the potential to provide good and safe care to children.
+The reason for this is because you’ll potentially be looking after the most vulnerable of children in your own home.
+We need to know that you have realistic expectations of the role, are genuinely motivated and committed, and have the potential to provide excellent care for children.

 What checks are carried out as part of the application?

 To help find out whether fostering is right for you, we’ll carry out a number of checks on you and your home.
 These include: Police checks, a standard safety check on your home, employment references, school references, financial stability checks, health checks and personal references.
 You can read more about each check on our checks and references page.